-Metrics and analytics · Cloudflare Workers docs
+Metrics and analytics

 fetchfrom within a Worker script.
 A subrequest that throws an uncaught error will not be counted.

-Note: request traffic data may display a "drop off" near the last few minutes displayed in the graph for time ranges less than six hours.
+Request traffic data may display a drop off near the last few minutes displayed in the graph for time ranges less than six hours.
 This does not reflect a drop in traffic, but a slight delay in aggregation and metrics delivery.

 Invocation statuses